A Computationally Stable Approach to Gaussian Process Interpolation of Deterministic Computer Simulation Data: Choosing the Nugget

 Another important component of the proposed lower bound is the threshold for getting well-behaved non-singular correlation matrices.
 As one would suspect, the near-singularity of such a correlation matrix depends on $n$, $d$, the distribution of $\{x_1,...,x_n\} \in [0, 1]^d$ and $\theta \in (0, \infty)^d$.
 We now present the key steps of the simulation algorithm used for estimating the threshold under a specific design framework.
 The results are averaged over the distribution of $\{x_1,...,x_n\}$ and $\theta$, and thus it is sufficient to find the threshold of $\kappa(R)$.

-For several combinations of $n$ and $d$ we generate $5000$ correlation matrices with randomly chosen $\theta$ and $\{x_1,...,x_n\}$ under the maximin Latin hypercube design scheme (Stein 1987), and then compute the proportion of matrices that are near-singular (see the contours in the left panel of Figure~\ref{fig:nearsingular_lhs}).
-We used Matlab's built-in function \emph{lhsdesign.m} to generate the design points and \emph{chol.m} to check whether or not a matrix $R$ was near-singular under the working precision.
+For several combinations of $n$ and $d$, we generate $5000$ correlation matrices where the design points $\{x_1,...,x_n\}$ follow the maximin Latin hypercube sampling scheme (Stein 1987) and $\theta_k$'s are chosen from an exponential distribution with mean $1$.
+Recall from Section~3.2 that a near-singular (or ill-conditioned) correlation matrix has a large condition number, and $\kappa(R)$ is inversely proportional to $\theta$.
+Consequently, we focussed on small values of $\theta$ in simulating $R$.
+These correlation matrices are used to compute the proportion of matrices that are near-singular (see the contours in the left panel of Figure~\ref{fig:nearsingular_lhs}).
+We used Matlab's built-in function \emph{lhsdesign} to generate the design points and \emph{chol} (which computes the Cholesky factorization) to check whether or not a matrix $R$ was near-singular under the working precision.

-We also computed the condition numbers of these $5000$ correlation matrices (using Matlab's built-in function \emph{cond.m}).
+We also computed the condition numbers of these $5000$ correlation matrices (using Matlab's built-in function \emph{cond}).
 The right panel of Figure~\ref{fig:nearsingular_lhs} presents the contours of the average of $\log(\kappa(R))$ for different combinations of $n$ and $d$.

 From Figure~\ref{fig:nearsingular_lhs}, it is clear that $a\approx25$ can be used as the threshold for $\log(\kappa(R_{\delta}))$ of a well-behaved correlation matrix $R_{\delta}$.
 Also note that the proportion of near-singular cases, denoted by the contours in the left panel of Figure~\ref{fig:nearsingular_lhs}, decreases rapidly with the increment in the input dimension.
 This is somewhat intuitive because the volume of the void (or unexplored region) increases exponentially with the dimension, and a really large space-filling design is needed to jeopardize the conditioning of the correlation matrices in high dimensional input space.
-For other design schemes, one can follow these steps to estimate the threshold for the condition number of well-behaved correlation matrices.
+For other design schemes (e.g., sequential designs), one can follow these steps to estimate the threshold for the condition number of well-behaved correlation matrices.